TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 For example, If we are to find where the value `"Manon"` gonna land, in what bucket, then we do the following:
 ![hashing using hash code and modular operation example](./project_hash_map/imgs/01.png)

-If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets guaranteed that some buckets will have collisions in them, It is Mathematically impossible not to.
+If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets have calues in them, then it is guaranteed that some buckets will have collisions, It is Mathematically impossible not to.

 Remember we don't want collisions, in a perfect world each bucket will either have 0 or 1 Node only, so we grow our buckets to have more chance that our Nodes will spread and not stack up in the same buckets.
-To grow our buckets, we create a new array that is double the size of the old array, and we retrieve all nodes from the old array (buckets) and insert them into the new array (buckets).
+To grow our buckets, we create a new buckets list that is double the size of the old buckets list, then we retrieve all nodes from the old buckets and insert them into the new buckets.

 ### When do we know that it's time to grow our buckets size